Cactus Silk (Moroccan Sabra)

 Have you ever heard about cactus silk?
-Wait, how can something so smooth like silk be related to something so prickly as cactuses?
+Wait, how can something as smooth as silk be related to something so prickly as cacti?

-This beautiful Moroccan fabric is mostly used to make rugs and cushions that can add bohemian flair to any space.
+The beautiful Moroccan cactus silk fabric is mostly used to make rugs and cushions that add bohemian flair to any space.
 With its unique texture and shiny effect, we’re sure you already want to learn more about it.

 What Is Cactus Silk Exactly?

-Cactus silk or Sabra is a unique Moroccan textile made from super silky and shiny fibers extracted from Saharan Aloe Vera or the Agave cactus.
+Cactus silk or sabra is a unique Moroccan textile made from super silky and shiny fibers extracted from Saharan Aloe Vera or the Agave cactus.
 The truth, however, is that Agave is not exactly a cactus, but a type of succulent.
-For that reason, you can’t actually say that Sabra is made from cactus.
-But, since the name of the plant contains the word “cactus” itself, people naturally think that this Moroccan textile is made from the prickly plant.
+For this reason, you can’t actually say that sabra is made from cactus.
+But, since the name of the plant contains the word “cactus” itself, people naturally think this Moroccan textile is actually made from the prickly plant.

-Not only does cactus silk isn’t made of cactus, but it’s also not silk.
-It’s a silky and shiny fabric that looks and feels just as elegant.
-It’s also a cruelty-free alternative to the actual silk which is made from silkworms.
+Not only is cactus silk not made of cactus, but it’s also not silk.
+But it’s a silky and shiny fabric that looks and feels just as elegant.
+It’s also a cruelty-free alternative to actual silk, which is made from silkworms.